-Accounts Receivable - Accounts receivable are recorded net of allowance for uncollectible amounts of approximately \$1.2 million as of June 30, 2021 and 2020.
+Accounts Receivable - Accounts receivable is recorded net of allowance for uncollectible amounts of approximately \$2.1 million and \$1.2 million as of June 30, 2022 and 2021, respectively.
 The allowance for doubtful accounts is established using a general valuation allowance based on historical loss experience, including experience with Title IV returns.
 All amounts deemed to be uncollectible are charged against the allowance in the period that determination is made.